Olin College: Teaching and learning

 Olin College offers degrees in electrical and computer engineering, mechanical engineering and engineering.
 Within the engineering program, students may concentrate in computing, design, biological engineering, materials science, or systems design, or they may design their own concentrations with the administration's approval.

 Unlike many institutions, Olin College does not have separate academic departments.
 All faculty members hold five-year renewable contracts without offering tenure.

 Classes emphasize context and interdisciplinary connections.
 Freshmen take integrated course blocks that teach engineering, calculus, and physics by exploring the relationships among the three subjects.
 Arts, humanities, social sciences, and entrepreneurship courses take an interdisciplinary approach to subjects such as the self ("What Is I?"), history ("History of Technology"), and art ("Wired Ensemble" and "Seeing and Hearing").

 Olin also emphasizes practically grounded education, connecting concepts to real-world challenges and projects.
 Beginning in their first year, students receive training in Olin's machine shop for project-based work.
 First-year students are required to take "Design Nature", in which they design and build mechanical toys based on biological systems (such as the click beetle's jumping mechanism).
 Classes often take a "do-learn" format, with the application of concepts being taught before the formal introduction of the underlying theory.

 As part of its mission to redefine engineering education, Olin is continually undergoing curriculum reviews.
 The goal of these reviews is to ensure that the college maintains a culture of change and continuous improvement.
-Significant aspects of the curriculum — such as student assessment, course offerings, and student workload — are considered for detailed review yearly.
+Significant aspects of the curriculum—such as student assessment, course offerings, and student workload—are considered for detailed review yearly.

-Olin's academic culture is heavily influenced by its honor code.
-Exams are usually not held for most courses but a project-based pattern is followed and students have to work on final projects instead.
-In general, the academic culture is highly informal, and some members of the upper administration teach classes.

 Much of Olin College's curriculum is built around hands-on engineering and design projects.
 This project-based teaching begins in a student's first year and culminates in two senior "capstone" projects.
 In the engineering capstone, student teams are hired by corporations, non-profit organizations, or entrepreneurial ventures for real-world engineering projects.
 In the Affordable Design and Entrepreneurship (ADE) capstone, students work on self-designed projects.